 If you are interested in knowing more about any of the procedures in this section, please contact us.
 It would be our pleasure to answer any questions you may have and schedule an appointment for you with the appropriate specialist.Contact Us

 ICL, short for implantable collamer lenses, can be a good option for highly nearsighted patients who are not good candidates for laser vision correction.
 Hoopes Vision is one of the most experienced ICL practices in the United States.

 The KAMRA corneal inlay is an exciting new procedure intended to help patients suffering from presbyopia, the gradual loss of near vision that happens to most people starting in their 40s.
 KAMRA can reduce or eliminate the need for reading glasses without affecting distance vision.

 Intacs corneal rings are an excellent option for many patients suffering from keratoconus.
 They can lend stability to the cornea, slowing or halting the disease’s progression and making contact lens use possible.

-The cornea specialists at Hoopes Vision are Board Certified, fellowship-trained, and are at the absolute leading edge of cornea transplant technology.
-Their training and experience allows them to recommend the best, safest option for each individual patient’s needs, then carry out that option with confidence and expertise.Meet the Doctors
+The cornea specialists at Hoopes Vision are Board Certified, fellowship-trained, and at the absolute leading edge of cornea transplant technology.
+Their training and experience allow them to recommend the best, safest option for each individual patient’s needs and then carry out that option with confidence and expertise.Meet the Doctors

 Hoopes Vision’s on-site ambulatory surgery center, EyeSurg of Utah, is one of the most technologically advanced eye surgery centers in the country.
 To facilitate laser-assisted procedures such as Intacs and FLEDALK, it is adjacent to Hoopes Vision’s laser surgery center.